-FULL-WATCH THE CROODS A NEW AGE ONLINE FREE HD
+Full-Watch The Croods A New Age ONLINE FREE HD

 previous year.
 On the other hand, their streaming services have 65 million members.
 In a March 2016 study assessing the Impact of Movie

 Streaming over traditional DVD Movie Rental it was found that respondents do not purchase DVD movies nearly as much anymore, if ever, as streaming has taken over the market.
-Watch Movie The Croods: A New Age , viewers did not find movie quality to be
+Watch Movie Don't Listen , viewers did not find movie quality to be

 significantly different between DVD and online streaming.
 Issues that respondents believed needed improvement with movie streaming